identity2/Hugo-Blog/content/posts/knights-rubbish-released.md

 <br />

-Originally I was just doing some experiments with Godot Engine and trying to implement the barebones of a platformer, but then the project grew larger and larger as I combined it with other mechanics I was testing.
+Originally I was just doing some experiments with Godot Engine and trying to implement the bare bones of a platformer, but then the project grew larger and larger as I combined it with other mechanics I was testing.
 After a year and couple of months, Knights Rubbish was born!

 ## Real Photos as Game Graphics
 One of the coolest features in Knights Rubbish is that most of its graphics are made with processed photos.
-Whenever I needed game graphics for objects in the game, I simply picked up my phone, took pictures of some random items at my home and editted them using Affinity Photo.
+Whenever I needed game graphics for objects in the game, I simply picked up my phone, took pictures of some random items at my home and edited them using Affinity Photo.
 This gave Knights Rubbish a bizarre 2D photo-realistic feel, which unexpectedly, is super decent!

 <br />

-Another unexpected thing is that I thought editting photos for game graphics costs less time then drawing game graphics by hand.
+Another unexpected thing is that I thought editing photos for game graphics costs less time then drawing game graphics by hand.
 I was wrong.
-Editting photos is as time-consuming and more tedious than drawing.
+Editing photos is as time-consuming and more tedious than drawing.
 However, evaluating my art skills, maybe I'll never be able to create photo-realistic game art.

 ## Platformer Fighter with Local Co-op
 I really enjoyed the fun of cooperating with a friend and fight through mobs and bosses of a game when I was a kid, so I planned to make Knights Rubbish a local co-op action platformer.
 When designing the mechanics of Knights Rubbish, I did research on three of my past favorite games for reference: Metal Slug, Super Smash Bros, and Maplestory.